ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 # <a name="booleanxorandassign"></a>Logical Xor and assign operator (^^=)

-Performs a logical XOR operation and assigns the result to a variable.
+Performs a logical Xor operation and assigns the result to a variable.

 ```
 dim x as long = 1